mkvij/bluesky-feed-generator-desi/README.md

 ## Running the Server

 Install dependencies with `yarn` and then run the server with `yarn start`.
 This will start the server on port 3000, or what's defined in `.env`.
-You can then watch the firehose output in the console and access the output of the default custom ALF feed at [http://localhost:3000/xrpc/app.bsky.feed.getFeedSkeleton?feed=at://did:example:alice/app.bsky.feed.generator/whats-alf](http://localhost:3000/xrpc/app.bsky.feed.getFeedSkeleton?feed=at://did:example:alice/app.bsky.feed.generator/whats-alf).
+You can then watch the firehose output in the console and access the output of the default custom Desi feed at [http://localhost:3000/xrpc/app.bsky.feed.getFeedSkeleton?feed=at://did:example:alice/app.bsky.feed.generator/desi](http://localhost:3000/xrpc/app.bsky.feed.getFeedSkeleton?feed=at://did:example:alice/app.bsky.feed.generator/desi).

 ## Some Details